Communal violence: Asia

-Communalism is a term historically used to denote attempts to construct religious or ethnic identity, incite strife between people identified as different communities, and to stimulate communal violence between those groups, particularly in Asia.
+Communalism is a term historically used to denote attempts to construct religious or ethnic identity, incite strife between people identified as different communities, and to foment communal violence between those groups, particularly in Asia.
 It derives from history, differences in beliefs, and tensions between the communities.
 Communalism is a significant social issue in India, Bangladesh, Pakistan and Sri Lanka.
-Communal conflicts between religious communities in India, especially Hindus and Muslims have occurred since the period of British colonial rule, occasionally leading to serious inter-communal violence.
+Recent, communal conflicts between religious communities in India, Pakistan and Bangladesh, especially Hindus and Muslims have occurred since the period of British colonial rule, occasionally leading to serious inter-communal violence.

-The term communalism was coined by the British colonial government as it wrestled to manage Hindu-Muslim riots and other violence between religious, ethnic and disparate groups in its colonies, particularly in British West Africa and the Cape Colony, in early 20th century.
+The term communalism was coined by the British colonial government as it wrestled to manage Hindu-Muslim riots and other violence between religious, ethnic and disparate groups in its colonies, particularly in British West Africa and the Cape Colony, in the early years of the 20th century.

 The 4th Earl of Minto was called the father of communal electorates for legalising communalism by the Morley-Minto Act in 1909.
 The All-India Muslim League and the Hindu Mahasabha represented such communal interests, and the Indian National Congress represented an overarching "nationalist" vision.
 In the runup to independence in 1947, communalism and nationalism came to be competing ideologies and led to the division of British India into Pakistan and the Republic of India.
-British historians have attributed the cause of the partition to the communalism of Jinnah and the political ambitions of the Indian National Congress.
+British historians have attributed the cause of the partition to the communalism of Jinnah.

 East, South and Southeast Asia have recorded numerous instances of communal violence.
 For example, Singapore suffered a wave of communal violence in 20th century between Malays and Chinese.
-In Indian subcontinent, numerous 18th through 20th century records of the British colonial administration mention communal violence between Hindus and Muslims, as well as Sunni and Shia sects of Islam, particularly during processions related to respective religious celebrations.
+In the Indian subcontinent, numerous 18th through 20th century records of the British colonial administration mention communal violence between Hindus and Muslims, as well as Sunni and Shia sects of Islam, particularly during processions related to respective religious celebrations.